jonny-novikov/programmer-training/README.md

 ## Programme goals

-- Learn the most up to date tools, techniques and best practices available.
+- **Use the right tools:** Learn the most up to date tools, techniques and best practices available.
-- Cement the computer science foundations that will help you to interpret and understand the wider context of programming as well as filling any knowledge gaps that there may be.
+- **Have the right foundation:** Cement the computer science foundations that will help you to interpret and understand the wider context of programming as well as filling any knowledge gaps that there may be.
-- Create a platform of skills, knowledge and products that will make us the most affective when applying for jobs.
+- **Be the most affective:** Create a platform of skills, knowledge and products that will make us the most affective when applying for jobs.

 ## Steps to achieve our goals